Black Latin American Writers in Translation

 - nationality of authors

-- digital repository.
+- digital repository

-MOREL also has a search engine that allows you to find works directly.
+BLAWiT also has a search engine that allows you to find works directly.

-The collection is developed to promote Afro-Latin American Writers in Translation: a series of critial editions of celebrated works in translation coordinated by professor Mark A. Sanders and aimed to advance research and academic reflection on the Black presence in Latin America and its influence across the Americas.
+The collection is developed to promote Black-Latin American Writers in Translation: a series of critial editions of celebrated works in translation coordinated by professor Mark A. Sanders and aimed to advance research and academic reflection on the Black presence in Latin America and its influence across the Americas.

-ALAWiT is organized by dynamic lists, which group the works according to common characteristics (authors, city of publication, imprint or publisher, nationality of authors, edition date, and digital repository.
+BLAWiT is organized by dynamic lists, which group the works according to common characteristics (authors, city of publication, imprint or publisher, nationality of authors, edition date, and digital repository.
 But it also has a search engine that allows you to find works directly.

-ALAWiT is a scalable platform.
+BLAWiT is a scalable platform.
 And as the amount of metadata being stored grows, and new functionalities are developed, it will allow to know relevant data about this literary corpus.

 By making Afro-Latin American writers more readily available to a North American audience, the works in the series and the website will deepen our understanding of writing and race in New World History.
 They will furher provide a complementary critical history of the literaty lives and the ever-evolving print cultures found across Afro-Latin American history and culture.